-2021 Annual General Meeting of Verona Pharma plc ("AGM")
+2022 Annual General Meeting of Verona Pharma plc ("AGM")

-This letter, the notice of AGM set out in this document ("Notice") and associated materials for the AGM are being sent to you because, as of March 12, 2021 (being the latest practicable date before the circulation of this document), you are registered as a holder of voting ordinary shares in the register of members of Verona Pharma plc (the "Company").
-However, this letter, the Notice and associated materials will also be available to holders of American Depositary Shares ("ADSs") and contain information relevant to holders of ADSs
+This letter, the notice of AGM set out in this document ("Notice") and associated materials for the AGM are being sent to you because, as of March 15, 2022 (being the latest practicable date before the circulation of this document), you are registered as a holder of voting ordinary shares in the register of members of Verona Pharma plc (the "Company").
+However, this letter, the Notice and associated materials will also be available to holders of American Depositary Shares ("ADSs") and contain information relevant to holders of ADSs.

-I confirm that our AGM will be held electronically as a telephone meeting at 1:00 p.m.
-British Summer Time (8:00 a.m.
-Eastern Time) on Tuesday, April 27, 2021.
+I confirm that our AGM will be held on Wednesday, April 27, 2022 at 2:00 p.m.
+British Summer Time at the offices of Shakespeare Martineau at 60 Gracechurch Street, London, EC3V 0HR, United Kingdom.
 The Notice is set out in this document and it contains the resolutions to be proposed at the AGM.